-Individual income taxes are levied at graduated rates in 34 states.
-Illinois is among nine states that impose individual income taxes at flat rates.
-The remaining seven states have no income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+Individual income taxes are levied at graduated rates in 33 states.
+Their rates range from 0.36% to 13.3%, in from 2 to 12 brackets.
+Illinois is among the 10 states that impose individual income taxes at flat rates.
+The remaining seven states have no individual income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.